zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    See :rfc:`1258` for more information about the Rlogin/Rsh protocol.

-   :c: The connection.
+   :param c: The connection.

-   :client_user: The client-side user name as sent in the initial protocol
+   :param client_user: The client-side user name as sent in the initial protocol
          handshake.

-   :server_user: The server-side user name as sent in the initial protocol
+   :param server_user: The server-side user name as sent in the initial protocol
          handshake.

-   :line: The command line sent in the request.
+   :param line: The command line sent in the request.

-   :new_session: True if this is the first command of the Rsh session.
+   :param new_session: True if this is the first command of the Rsh session.

    .. zeek:see:: rsh_reply login_confused login_confused_text login_display
       login_failure login_input_line login_output_line login_prompt login_success